 se print in ink or type each answer.
 Please do not write in designated "Evaluation."
-FOR AGENCY USE ONLY - sed measures to avoid or reduce shoreline and land use mpac cts are: Projects impacts are mitigated according to adopted plans and local/state regulations through land use and shoreline permitting.
+EVALUATION FOR AGENCY USE ONLY - sed measures to avoid or reduce shoreline and land use impad cts are: Projects impacts are mitigated according to adopted plans and local/state regulations through land use and shoreline permitting.
 6. How would the proposal be likely to increase demands on transportation or public services and utilities?
 Some projects are expected to increase demands on the transportation system.
 Evaluation of specific impacts will be made at the time of project development.
-Propo osed measures to reduce or respond to such demand(s) are: Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent Propo osed measures to reduce or respond to such demand(s) are: Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent with the City code.
-In addition, many transportation projects Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent with the City code.
-In addition, many transportation projects are included in the plan to address the impacts of growth in Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent with the City code.
+Propo osed measures to reduce or respond to such demand(s) are: Propo osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent Propo . , Propo Some projects will require traffic impact analysis consistent Propo Some projects will require traffic impact analysis consistent with the City code.
+In addition, many transportation projects Propo Some projects will require traffic impact analysis consistent with the City code.
+In addition, many transportation projects are included in the plan to address the impacts of growth in Propo Some projects will require traffic impact analysis consistent with the City code.
 In addition, many transportation projects are included in the plan to address the impacts of growth in the transportation system.
-If these projects are not osed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent with the City code.
+If these projects are not Some projects will require traffic impact analysis consistent with the City code.
 In addition, many transportation projects are included in the plan to address the impacts of growth in the transportation system.
-If these projects are not completed, there will be greater impacts to the Transportation sed measures to reduce or respond to such demand(s) are: Some projects will require traffic impact analysis consistent with the City code.
+If these projects are not completed, there will be greater impacts to the Transportation Some projects will require traffic impact analysis consistent with the City code.
 In addition, many transportation projects are included in the plan to address the impacts of growth in the transportation system.
 If these projects are not completed, there will be greater impacts to the Transportation system resulting from the planned growth in the City.
 Identify, if possible, whether the proposal may conflict with local, state or federal laws or requirements for the protection Some projects will require traffic impact analysis consistent with the City code.
 In addition, many transportation projects are included in the plan to address the impacts of growth in the transportation system.
 If these projects are not completed, there will be greater impacts to the Transportation system resulting from the planned growth in the City.
 Identify, if possible, whether the proposal may conflict with local, state or federal laws or requirements for the protection of the environment?